T0BUU/Demo/README.md

 ## Branch: MapAndLocation SPRINT 1 Closed on 3.12.

 In this branch _Santeri Niemelä_ modified the styling of the Google Map.
+The modifications were accidentlly done in the same branch as default location and permissions.

 ### The tasks that were completed:
 * Hid unnecessary parts of the map (road numbers, points of interest etc.)